MFRL Library Board Meeting

 COMMITTEE REPORTS

-Floyd Friends of the Library — October 9th is the next meeting at 3:30 at JPML.
+Floyd Friends of the Library — None.

-Floyd County Building Fund, Inc. — None
+Floyd County Building Fund, Inc. — None.

-MFRL Foundation — None.
+MFRL Foundation — Meet tomorrow.

 ADJOURN